kouki-0926/4digit_7segment/README.md

 ## Library for controlling 4digit_7segment display with Arduino and 74HC595

-###### This library is designed for 4digit_7segment display of common cathode.
+__This library is designed for 4digit_7segment display of common cathode.__

-###### If you did not install fastio library, please install the library from https://synapse.kyoto/lib/fastio/page001.html.
+__If you have not installed the fastio library yet, please download the library from https://synapse.kyoto/lib/fastio/page001.html.__

-###### To use it, place the source code in the Arduino libraries folder on your computer.
-See the sample code for further usage.
+__To use it, place the source code in the Arduino libraries folder on your computer.
+See the example code for further usage.__

 ---